Why Blinken Matters

 He opposes Saudi involvement in the civil war in Yemen, which has become the most active Iranian beachhead against Saudi Arabia, aiming to topple the Saudi regime.

-He objects to the Saudi aggressive policy toward Qatar, despite that the little republic is a major financier of Turkey’s Erdogan, and the Muslim Brotherhood terrorists, which the bin Saudi’s see as major threats to their rule.
+He objects to the Saudi aggressive policy toward Qatar, despite that the little republic is a major financier of Turkey’s Erdogan, and the Muslim Brotherhood terrorists, which the bin Saudis see as major threats to their rule.
 But then based on these two viewpoints, one cannot say Blinken is pro-Saudi.

 Despite his so called “human rights” foreign policy, he does not apply that yardstick to Iran, whom he supports and was part of the BILLION dollar airlifting under Obama to help prop up the ayatollah’s rule.

+He is pro LBGTQ+ and believes that their rainbow flag should fly with the USA national everywhere.
 Most of these beliefs, Blinken enacted almost immediately upon Senate confirmation on January 26, 2021.

 The Personal Blinken